How to build a roof deck? Here's six important steps to get you started.

 Written by on

-FSC Certified Ipe rooftop deck columns and pergola
+FSC Certified Ipe rooftop deck columns and pergola by Mataverde Decking

 Before getting started, find out if a rooftop deck is allowed in your area.
 Do you have local zoning prohibiting a rooftop deck?
 Are there homeowner association restrictions in your area?
 Find out.
 If not, a great place to start is to check with your local building department.
 Building code officials are a wealth of information.
 They know the local building codes and can save you money in the long run.

 Can your roof structure support the additional weight?
 A building code official may be able to help you here.
 Or not.
 At a minimum, they will likely know what the loading requirements are in your area.
 You may also need a master builder or structural engineer to determine the loading capacity of your roof.
 They can determine whether your existing roof can support the extra weight of a deck.
-Never build a rooftop deck without checking this first.

-Garapa Rooftop Deck in process by Organic Gardener, New York City
+Mataverde Garapa Rooftop Deck in process by Organic Gardener, New York City

-Step 3: Choose your Deck Team Wisely
+Step 3: Assemble Your Rooftop Deck Team

 Architects, landscape architects, engineers, green roof professionals, and master builders all have their specialties.
 You may want to interview several of them before deciding on your rooftop deck team.
 Green roof professionals often have many (or all) of these resources in-house.
 If not, they will likely consult with an architect or engineer first anyway.
 Ask them about their process.
 Please find out how experienced they are.
 It’s well worth it.

-Step 4: Plan Your Rooftop Deck Design
+Step 4: Design Your Rooftop Deck

-You may already have some ideas on how to utilize your rooftop deck space.
+You may already have some ideas on how you want to utilize your rooftop deck space.
 Are you going to have plantings?
 An overhead element like a pergola?
 Seating areas?
 Do you need access to drains or utilities?
 Professional designers can help you plan wisely for your unique space.

-Step 5: Select Your Rooftop Deck Framing
+Step 5: Select Your Rooftop Deck Framing Materials

 The basic options are sleepers, wood framing or adjustable pedestal systems.